gitcloned/pipe/README.md

 pipe
 ====

-Provide functional style interface to pipe sources, transform them and more
+Pipe data, transform data, filter data and lot more